mtuan1403/Doordash-income/readme.md

 Time_Intelligence: Helper columns breakdown shifts by Day_of_Week and Time_Period (Lunch/Dinner/Late Night) for optimization analysis.

-(Replace this line with a screenshot of your Power Pivot relationship diagram or table structure)

 ## Key Insights & Analysis
 The dashboard answers critical business questions that the standard DoorDash app cannot: